un-loop/PollProject/instructions/PART1.md

 Finally, to `create` a cat:
 `curl -X POST -H "Content-Type: application/json" -d '{"name":"Furball","owner": "Coughs A. Lot", "age": 7}' http://localhost:3000/api/cats`

 Let's take a moment to break down this last command. `-X` is a command _flag_ that tells curl that we want to specify an action method, and that method is POST.
 The `-H` flag will allow us to specify HTTP [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
 In this case, we set the[ _Content-type_](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type) header to "application/json".
 This tells the server that we are sending it [JSON](https://www.w3schools.com/js/js_json_intro.asp) data.
 The flag `-d` tells curl what data we actually want to send.
-Here, we are given a JSON string representing the cat we want
+Here, we are given a JSON string representing the cat we want to create.
+Lastly, we specify the URL of the resource.

 ## Asyncronous Code